Choosing a family holiday destination

 One of the best things about going away on holiday is having fun with friends so why not go on holiday with your friends?
 Children will have their very own entertainment in each other and you’ll have your own friends to have fun with too.
 Travelling with friends also means you could give each other a night off and take it in turns to babysit each other’s family so that you can have a couples night out.
 I found this useful guide on planning a family holiday with friends to ensure that you’re still friends when you return!

 It goes without saying that when travelling with children your top priority needs to be the safety of your family.
-The MI5 have some useful Travel Advice guides which could be worth a read if you are looking to travel with your family.
+The MI5 has some useful Travel Advice guides which could be worth a read if you are looking to travel with your family.
 Most of it is common sense but it doesn’t hurt to read up.
 I was pick-pocketed by a lady who presented me with a flower whilst in Majorca.
 She took all of the cash out of my purse whilst it was in my hands and I didn’t notice.
 Later that evening I read the information pack in my hotel room which warned of the flower ladies – it pays to read up, it’s there to protect you!

 If you are planning on booking a hire car, make sure you book through a reputable hire company rather than the cheapest you spot on arrival, you wouldn’t hire from ‘Joe’s Jalopies’ in the UK so don’t do it in holiday mode either.